-- Ask the candidate to hit save once more and then close down the document. - Go to the start button, click Computer and then click on the USB drive. - Check the correct file has saved in there. - Right click on the drive and select 'Eject' from the menu. - The computer will then tell you it is safe to remove the hardware (USB). - Remove the USB stick from the laptop. - Candidate must be escorted to the exams office by an invigilator (with the USB stick) - The Examinations Officer will print off the candidate's work. - The candidate will write page numbers on each page. - The candidate will write the centre number, candidate number and unit/component code on each page. - The Examinations Officer will complete JCQ Form 4 Word Processor cover sheet. - The Examinations Officer and invigilator will sign the cover sheet. - The Examinations Officer will securely attach this sheet to the candidate's work and process as usual with the other scripts.
+- Ask the candidate to hit save once more and then close down the document. - Go to the start button, click Computer and then click on the USB drive. - Check the correct file has saved in there. - Right click on the drive and select 'Eject' from the menu. - The computer will then tell you it is safe to remove the hardware (USB). - Remove the USB stick from the laptop. - Candidate must be escorted to the exams office by an invigilator (with the USB stick) - The Examinations Officer will print off the candidate's work. - The candidate will write page numbers on each page. - The candidate will write the centre number, candidate number and unit/component code on each page. - The Examinations Officer will complete JCQ Form 4 Word Processor cover sheet. - The Examinations Officer and invigilator will sign the cover sheet. - The Examinations Officer will securely insert the sheets of the candidate's work and process as usual with the other scripts.

-Appendix 11: COMPLAINTS AND APPEACCESS ARRANGEMENTS OFFICER PROCEDURE (EXAMS)
+Appendix 11: COMPLAINTS POLICY (EXAMS)

-This procedure confirms Guildhouse London's compliance with JCQ's General Regulations for Approved Centres 2020-2021, section 5.7 that the centre has in place "...a written complaints and appeals procedure which will cover general complaints regarding the centre's delivery or administration of a qualification."
+The purpose of this policy is to confirm the arrangements for complaints at Guildhouse School London and confirms compliance with JCQ's General Regulations for Approved Centres (sections 5.3, 5.8) in drawing to the attention of candidates and their parents/carers its written complaints and appeals procedure which covers general complaints regarding the centre's delivery or administration of a qualification.